-A comprehensive erosion control and water protection plan, developed by a team of engineers and approved by NRCS and RCD, has been implemented throughout MoonSprings Vineyard™.
-Through the use of cover crops composed of erosion prevention seed mix, bio-disposable straw waddles, straw netting, blown straw, and silt fences, MoonSprings soil is protected from erosion and the runoff water is clean and safe.
-Additionally, all of the rock retrieved from cultivating the property is being used for permanent erosion control through the installation of silting dams in the drainages throughout the vineyard.
-The protection of the numerous blue line streams, natural springs, and creeks that run through MoonSprings Vineyard™ has been a top priority.
+A comprehensive erosion control and water protection plan, developed by a team of engineers and approved by the Natural Resources Conservation Service and the Resource Conservation District, has been implemented throughout MoonSprings Vineyard®.
+We use a variety of applications including cover crops composed of erosion prevention seed mix, bio-disposable straw waddles, straw netting, blown straw, and silt fences to protect our MoonSprings soil from erosion.

-Minimizing the use of water by the vineyard is also a priority at MoonSprings, which is projected to be substantially dry-farmed within four years.
+Minimizing the use of water is paramount; MoonSprings Vineyard® is projected to be substantially dry farmed within four years.
 By utilizing the latest computerized monitoring and management technologies, irrigation will be used only if, as, and when needed during the establishment of the vineyard.
-The irrigation technicians at MoonSprings Vineyard™ have developed a state of the art system where water is delivered literally plant by plant.
+The irrigation technicians at MoonSprings Vineyard® have developed a state-of-the-art system where water is delivered literally plant by plant.
 The system includes soil moisture probes and other plant-based monitoring devices to determine how much water is required, with flow meters on each well and the two main water lines to ensure that precisely the amount of water needed is delivered.
 The entire vineyard has drip emitters for each vine, double drip lines for water conservation, and hillside blocks split with separate valves for the top and bottom, all of which are tied into an automated system which is constantly monitored both on property and remotely.
-Water will be stored in 5-6 10,000-gallon tanks to allow periods of rest for the wells and to eliminate evaporation problematic with reservoirs.
+Water will be stored in seven 10,000-gallon tanks to allow periods of rest for the wells and to eliminate the evaporation problematic with reservoirs.